 Week 1-3 ‘Reflecting on practices’

-You will team up with one or more students to analyze your daily practice from a theoretical and methodological point of view.
+You will team up with one or more students to analyse your daily practice from a theoretical and methodological point of view.
 You will discuss what hampers alternative approaches, and what would be needed to make changes.
 You will also discuss your daily practices with your professional colleagues in the course.

 Week 4 Intensive workshop – full time

 In the last week, you can apply all knowledge and skills acquired in the previous weeks in a real-life case.
 You will work in small mixed teams, integrating innovation processes and research.
 Public and private stakeholders will introduce you to the area and join your discussions during the week.
 You will also present the outcomes to the stakeholders.

 Week 1-4 Personal development